-While in the Western world dragons symbolize wealth, strength, and ferocity, in the East, they are seen as generous, benevolent forces that use their strength to do good for mankind.
+Dragons have been part of Japanese and Chinese folklore for centuries, and the Japanese versions are often associated with water.
+Dragons also tend to be associated with Buddhist temples, as can be seen in a lot of architecture.
+While in the western world, dragons are said to symbolize wealth, strength, and ferocity, and are often seen as evil creatures in stories and the like, in the east, they are seen as generous, benevolent forces that use their strength to do good for mankind.
 Another trait attributed to dragons is wisdom.

+Although the tiger is more of a Chinese symbol, it nevertheless holds some symbolism in Japan.
 Like the real animal, the tiger tattoo represents strength and courage, as well as long life.
 It protects from evil spirits and bad luck, as well as disease.
-In addition, the tiger is a symbol for the North and for autumn and is said to control the wind.
+In addition, the tiger is a symbol for the north and for autumn and is said to control the wind.

-Not unlike traditional Japanese paintings and wood prints, many Japanese tattoos feature water.
-Waves, in particular, are among the most recognizable elements of Japanese art.
-The image of water is often combined with koi carps, dragons, or Oni (demons).
+Not unlike traditional Japanese paintings and woodblock prints, many Japanese tattoos feature a water theme.
+Waves, in particular, are among the most recognizable elements of Japanese art, whether it is the gentle flow of a river or the terrifying strength of a tsunami.
+The image of water is often combined with koi carp, dragons, or oni, Japanese demons.
 Apart from symbolizing strength and life, water tattoos stand for the belief that life, just like water, ebbs and flows.
 While being strong and swift, it can be gentle and calm as well.

-The beautiful flowering and then all too soon fading and scattering of the cherry blossom made it a symbol of life itself.
-Its fragility stands for the fragility of human existence and its brief period of life.
-Emblematic of life’s fleeting nature, cherry blossoms represent mortality, love, magnificent beauty and sudden death.
-However, they are regarded as a good omen, making cherry blossom viewing, or hanami, a popular event in Japan.
+The beautiful flowering and then all too soon fading and scattering of the cherry blossom, or “sakura” in Japanese, made it a symbol of life itself.
+Its fragility stands for the fragility of human existence and its brief yet beautiful period of life.
+Emblematic of life’s fleeting nature, cherry blossoms represent mortality, love, magnificent beauty, and sudden death.
+Despite the connotation, they are regarded as a good omen.